KCprsnlcc/artwork-analysis/README.md

 - Technical quality and execution
 - Narrative depth and insight
 - Overall coherence between artwork and explanation

+## Example Application

+While this tool can be adapted for various types of art assignments, the current implementation includes prompts focused on evaluating cybersecurity and data privacy themed artwork.
+You can modify the prompt templates in the code to adapt it for other types of assignments.

 ## Sample Files